 Then, Bill Moyers interviewed FCC Commissioner Michael Copps, a vocal opponent of further efforts at media de-regulation.
 Copps made a name for himself traveling around the country holding unofficial hearings prior to the FCC’s scheduled June 2 vote, on whether to eliminate the ban on media cross-ownership and ease other ownership regulations.

 Finally, a look back at the 1985 Air India tragedy, where 329 people died in the worst bomb attack ever on a commercial airliner.
 As the trial of the two men accused was finally beginning, Moyers talked to acclaimed author Bharati Mukherjee about her investigation into the tragedy, as well as terrorism, fundamentalism, and her fiction.
-You can access the original Web page for this program at the archived NOW with Bill Moyers website.

 BILL MOYERS: Welcome to NOW.
 We were treated this week to a spectacle.
 A spectacle of lying, fraud, arrogance and greed so audacious as to take your breath away.
 No, this is not a new episode of The Sopranos I’m talking about.
 The perps were not Tony, Big Pussy, Uncle Junior, and Paulie.
 The culprits I’m talking about have, well, more upscale names: Citigroup Global Markets, Merrill Lynch, Credit Suisse First Boston, Bear Stearns, Goldman Sachs, Lehman Brothers, US Bancorp Piper Jaffray, UBS Warburg, JP Morgan Securities, Morgan Stanley.